guardian/archivehunter/README.md

 AWS resources in order to function (DynamoDB, SQS, etc.) you'll need some of these that you can mess around with and not break anything else.

+### 0. Before you begin
+You'll need the following prerequisites installed on your dev environment:

+- ruby 2.x for helper scripts, with `aws-sdk optimist awesome_print` gems
+- AWS commandline utilities (`pip install awscli` helps)
+- AWS commandline access.
+We use temporary credentials based on AWS commandline profiles; set the `externalData.awsProfile` option in your settings file (see step 2) to the profile name you are using on the commandline if you need this
+- SBT or similar Scala build environment
+- nodejs v6 or above with npm installed.
+I use `nvm` to manage my nodejs versions, and v10 for development.

 ### 1. Generate dev stack Cloudformation

 There is a helper script provided that takes the main app cloudformation and strips out everything you don't need for a